Ryan-Goosen/NumeralConverter/README.md

 from numeralconverter import from_roman

 result = from_roman('XIV')
+print(result) #
+<------------>
-print(result) # OUTPUT: 14
+OUTPUT: 14
 ```

 ## Features

 - **Ease of Use**: Easily convert between various numerals and number bases using a single function `convert`.
-- **Specialized Conversion Functions**: Use dedicated functions like `to_roman` to convert a decimal number to Roman numerals, or `from_morse` to convert Morse code to decimal.
+- **Specialized Conversion Functions**: Use dedicated functions like `to_roman` to convert a decimal number to Roman numerals, or `from_base` to convert from a specific base to decimal.
 All conversions go through decimal for consistent results.
 - **Supports Multiple Numeral Systems**: Includes support for Roman numerals, Morse code, and common number bases like binary, decimal, and hexadecimal.
 - **Flexible Conversions**: Convert between any two supported numeral systems with ease, using either general or specific conversion methods.
 - **Extensible Design**: Easily add new numeral systems or base conversions to the library.